Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

 Mini-Diary:

 **2/1/2018**: The naive minmax search is working.
 As expected, it is terribly inefficient and cannot handle larger than a 3x4 board.
 This is not surprising at all as the search space for the $k$th move is $(n+1-k)!$ large, where $n$ stands for the area of the board.
-Thus the total running time to play a game (if the computer was playing against itself) would be given by the [Kurepa function](http://mathworld.wolfram.com/Smarandache-KurepaFunction.html):
+Thus the total running time to play a game (if the computer was playing against itself) would be given by the [Smarandache-Kurepa Function](http://mathworld.wolfram.com/LeftFactorial.html):

 $$K(n)=\sum_{k=1}^n(n+1-k)!=\sum_{k=1}^n k! $$